Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

   - type: two column
     text: |
-      Modals retain focus until dismissed or a certain action has been taken.
-Use them sparingly because they are interruptive.
-Modals can be used to
+      Modals are used when it is necessary to interrupt users with a message or request for certain actions.
+Modals retain focus until dismissed or a certain action has been taken, such as:

       * __Confirmation acknowledgement__ from users regarding the consequences followed by their decision
-      * __Provide additional information__
+      * __Providing additional information__
-      * __Ask for a decision__
+      * __Asking for a decision__

+      Use them sparingly as they are interruptive which could potentially create frustration.

     contents: